Overview

 Machine Learning or AI-based anomaly Detection: Prometheus supports basic alerting and aggregation, but other tools will offer more advanced analytics capabilities.

 Long-Term Data Storage: While Prometheus is excellent for real-time monitoring and short-term analysis, it's not optimized for long-term data retention.
-If your use case requires storing metrics data for extended periods (months or years), you might need to integrate Prometheus with long-term storage solutions like Thanos, Cortex, or remote storage backends.
+If your use case requires storing metrics data for extended periods (months or years), you might need to integrate Prometheus with long-term storage solutions like , , or remote storage backends.

 This is mostly a marketing claim.
 You can reliably run Prometheus with tens of millions of active series.
-If you need more than that, there are several options for scaling and federating Prometheus.
+If you need more than that, there are several options for .

-function will automatically handle server restarts ("counter resets").
-Check out the counter resets section, where we discuss how values after a reset are adjusted for resets.
+The function will automatically handle server restarts ("counter resets").
+Check out the , where we discuss how values after a reset are adjusted for resets.

-must be passed a range vector and operate on the counter and histogram datatypes.
+and must be passed a range vector and operate on the and datatypes.

-The summary data type metric cannot be averaged across a cluster.
+The cannot be averaged across a cluster.
 Summaries are computed on the metric producer and cannot be averaged on the Prometheus server.